Trail Information

 Accommodation

-There is a good choice of accommodation close to the Trail and it can be viewed on the Interactive Map below.
+There is a good choice of accommodation close to the Trail and it can be viewed on the Interactive Map above.
 Use the map filters to display different types of accommodation.

 Alternatively, download and print a list of accommodation for each section of the Trail.